-[F] 403.3.2 Water supply to required fire pumps.
-In buildings that are more than 420 120 feet (36.5 m) in building height, required fire pumps shall be supplied by connections to no fewer than two water mains located in different streets.
+[F] 914.3.1.2 Water Supply to required Fire Pumps.
+In all buildings that are more than 420 120 feet (128 36.6 m) in building height, and buildings of Type IVA and IVB construction that are more than 120 feet (36.6 m) in building height, required fire pumps shall be supplied by connections to no fewer than two water mains located in different streets.
 Separate supply piping shall be provided between each connection to the water main and the pumps.
 Each connection and the supply piping between the connection and the pumps shall be sized to supply the flow and pressure required for the pumps to operate.